benlswift/Sakila-Project/README.md

  - Working on classes/pages you were assigned to avoid merge conflicts
  - Having catch ups to look through what people have done
  - Bringing any issues you have so that someone can help when they are available

+ ## Sprint 2
+ - Added film availability
+ - Started creating login page
+ - Added customer account page
+ - Added page of films actor is in
+ - Fixed CSS styling
+ - Added filter by availability

+ ## Stop
+ -

+ ## Start
+ -

+ ## Continue
+ - Working on classes/pages you were assigned to avoid merge conflicts
+ - Having catch ups to look through what people have done
+ - Bringing any issues you have so that someone can help when they are available
+ - Building tests during development